 - 1. Continue to operate and maintain the Wild River, Beaverbrook, Stony Brook, Spider Lake, Trail 39, and Harmon Lake trails using County and ATV club labor. - 2.
-Continue to maintain bathroom and parking facilities in Trego, Sarona, Berry Road and Hall Road. - 3.
-Complete any unfinished work needs on the Stony Brook ATV trail that was reconstructed in 2013. - 4.
-Maintenance funding was increased from \$450 to \$600 per mile.
+Continue to maintain bathroom and parking facilities in Trego, Sarona, Berry Road and Hall Road. - Maintenance funding was increased from \$450 to \$600 per mile.
 Retain the additional \$150 per mile to help fund maintenance work done with County equipment and labor.
-Allocate any remaining funds to repair problem trail areas. - 5.
-Investigate feasibility of acquiring rights to develop Shell Lake to Barronett rail grade.
-Work to connect portions of the grade along, with road routes, to Barron County if a trail is developed from Cumberland north. - 6.
-Develop a proposal to acquire land that will protect snow trail 39 and allow for the trail to be upgraded to dual ATV/Snowmobile; use. - 7.
-Develop a grant propose to rehabilitate ATV trail 25 from County D to Dalen Road.
-Evaluate other trails for work needs and apply for trail rehabilitation grants from ATV funds where necessary. - 8.
-Attempt to re-route the Spider Lake Loop ATV trail to by-pass an easement that was lost in 2013.
-Evaluate the area from the intersection of Crystal Point Drive and County Highway T, northeast to ATV trail 26. - 9.
+Allocate any remaining funds to repair problem trail areas. - 4.
+Investigate options for connecting Shell Lake to Barronett in order to connect to Barron County trail systems. - 5.
+Work towards finalizing a land acquisition project, which will protect snow trail 39 and allow for the trail to be upgraded to dual ATV/Snowmobile; use. - 6.
+Rehabilitate ATV trail 25 from County D to Dalen Road; Berry road to Elbow Lake; and County T to Thayer Road using awarded grant funds.
+Evaluate other trails for work needs and apply for trail rehabilitation grants from ATV funds where necessary. - 7.
+Construct the Crystal Point re-route to the Spider Lake Loop ATV trail, which was closed due to a lost easement. - 8.
+Rehabilitate/gravel portions of the Wild River Trail using awarded grant funds. - 9.
+Attempt to secure grant funding to repair/rehabilitate portions of the Stony Brook Trail that were damaged by heavy rains in September 2014. - 10.
 Investigate trail connections, working with local ATV clubs, on public and private lands in the following areas: